tanmayhinge/cpp-datastructures/README.md

 # cpp-datastructures
-the goal is to make a single repo containing implementations of data structures
+The goal of this project is to make a single repo containing implementations of data structures in C++.
+Which can be used as a reference for myself later.